-- Check with your doctor before taking up any new physical exercise, as this will have an effect on your blood sugar levels and you may need to check your blood or urine levels more regularly.
+- Check with your doctor before taking up any new physical exercise, as this will have an effect on your blood sugar levels and you may need to check your blood levels more regularly.

 - Drinking alcohol is not advisable with tolbutamide.
 If you do have a drink, keep well within the recommended alcohol limits, as alcohol will affect the control of your blood sugar.

 - If you get unusually thirsty, pass urine more frequently, and feel very tired then let your doctor know.
 Your dose of tolbutamide may need adjusting.

 - If you are due to have an operation or dental treatment, you should tell the person carrying out the treatment that you have diabetes and that you are taking tolbutamide.

 - If you buy any medicines, check with a pharmacist that they are suitable for you to take.
 This is because some medicines may interfere with tolbutamide.